Billy Joel: 1983–1988: An Innocent Man and The Bridge

 Joel's next album moved away from the serious themes of The Nylon Curtain and struck a much lighter tone.
 An Innocent Man was Joel's tribute to R&B and doo wop music of the 1950s and 1960s and resulted in Joel's second Billboard number-one hit, "Tell Her About It", which was the first single off the album in the summer of 1983.
-The album itself reached No. 4 on the charts and No. 2 in UK.
+The album itself reached No. 4 on the charts and No. 2 in the UK.
 It also boasted six top-30 singles, the most of any album in Joel's catalog.
 The album was well received by critics, with Stephen Thomas Erlewine, senior editor for AllMusic, describing Joel as being "in top form as a craftsman throughout the record, effortlessly spinning out infectious, memorable melodies in a variety of styles."

 At the time that the album was released, WCBS-FM began playing "Uptown Girl" both in regular rotation and on the Doo Wop Live.
 The song became a worldwide hit when released as a single.
 Originally entitled "Uptown Girls", it was inspired by a chance encounter with Christie Brinkley, Whitney Houston, and Elle Macpherson, who were on a modelling assignment in the Caribbean when they approached Joel whilst he was playing the piano in the bar of their hotel (where he was a holiday guest).
 The accompanying music video featured Brinkley as a high-society girl who pulls her Rolls-Royce into the gas station where Joel's character is working.
 At the end of the video, Joel's "grease monkey" character drives off with his "uptown girl" on the back of a motorcycle.
 When Brinkley went to visit Joel after being asked to star in the video, the first thing Joel said to her upon opening his door was "I don't dance".
 Brinkley had to walk him through the basic steps he does in the video.
 Their work together on this video shoot sparked a relationship between the two which led to their marriage in 1985.

 In December, the title song was released as a single and it peaked at No. 10 in the U.S. and No. 8 in the UK, early in 1984.
 That March, "The Longest Time" was released as a single, peaking at No. 14 on the Hot 100 and No. 1 on the Adult Contemporary chart.
 That summer, "Leave a Tender Moment Alone" was released and it hit No. 27 while "Keeping the Faith" peaked at No. 18 in January 1985.
 In the video for "Keeping the Faith", Brinkley appears as a passenger in a convertible Chevrolet.
 An Innocent Man was also nominated for the Album of the Year Grammy, but lost to Michael Jackson's Thriller.